pxgamer/version/README.md

 - Make sure a rollback was successful.
 - Know if an update reached all servers.
 - Check if a user is looking at the last version of your app.
-- Verify if is Travis CI testing the version it is supposed to be testing.
+- Verify if Travis CI is testing the version it is supposed to be testing.
-- You simple love to version your stuff, and you like to see them in all your pages?
+- You simply love to version your stuff, and you like to see them in all your pages?
 That's cool too. :)
 - What's your use case?
 [Tell us!](https://github.com/antonioribeiro/version/issues/new)

 ## Features